Ogeon/rustful/README.md

 compiling your project, right?
 It's therefore recommend that you run your own tests with the `strict` feature enabled before pushing, just to see if you missed something.

+User facing Cargo features are tested one at the time, using `scripts/test_features.sh`, so any newly new user facing feature should be added to its feature list (as well as the list in this README).
+Development features, such as `strict`, or features that only exists as dependencies for other features does not count as user facing.